Change of Major Requests

-(*) Note: For College of Engineering major interests, traditionally students are referred to the University Center for Undergraduate Advising (UCUA) to determine eligibility and planning, prior to working directly with the Colleges.
+(*) For College of Engineering major interests, students are referred to the University Center for Undergraduate Advising (UCUA) to determine eligibility and planning, prior to working directly with the College.

 Still Exploring Majors?
 If you are considering exploring your options further for potential majors, the University Center for Undergraduate Advising (UCUA) is a very helpful and resourceful center students can connect with for major exploration at the university as a whole.
 They can also refer you to an advising center or faculty advising, as appropriate.